msobkow/linux-install-scripts/README.md

 # linux-install-scripts
 Linux install scripts for the environments I use, broken down by toolkit and product line per platform

 I only support Ubuntu VMs and hardware installs at this time; I do not support WSL1 installations any more.
+You could use the Ubuntu 20.04 scripts with WSL2, and treat WSL2 as a VM you connect to with an X11 server under Windows 10, such as VcXSrv.
+That is how I used to run a GUI with WSL1.

+Microsoft underestimates the power of Open Source when they let people think there was no way to run a GUI with WSL1.
+I don't think they wanted it to achieve wide adoption until they had their IDE integration for debugging their tool chain running clean.
+Microsft only supports open source to the extent it benefits them, but it beats the old days when they actively fought against it.

 Each subdirectory contains the scripts used to initialize the tool chains required for the bind9, base, gui, java, postgresql, and mysql tool chains.